Why am I telling you this?

 This combination of technical experience and linguistic knowledge sets me apart.
 Often a technical translator is more of one than the other – they are either good technically or they are good linguists.
 I know both.
 I love both.
 And, having worked in the industry for 20 years – I’ve experienced both first-hand.

 That’s what makes the difference.

 Is this difference noticeable to the general public?
 Possibly not.
 Is it noticeable to your customers?
 Without a doubt.
 Moreover, the smooth, readable, well-constructed text I produce becomes a reflection of your product.
 Your quality shines through my words.

 And I don’t just translate these technical documents.
 Using information gleaned from data, drafts or site visits, I can create reports, manuals and procedures from scratch in Spanish.
-This type of technical report writing is something I also offer my clients.
 Whether these documents are intended for internal distribution, clients or official bodies, the contents will be communicated accurately and succinctly, regardless of complexity.
 Indeed, it’s my ability to distil difficult documents and data into digestible information that makes this Spanish scientist an artist of words.